Cod-e-Codes/codesleuth/README.md

 ---

-## 🔧 Configuration
+## Configuration

-CodeSleuth is designed to work out-of-the-box with minimal configuration.
-The tool automatically detects COBOL files (`.cob`, `.cbl`, `.cobol`) and generates appropriate analysis reports.
+CodeSleuth works out-of-the-box.
+It automatically detects COBOL files (`.cob`, `.cbl`, `.cobol`) and generates analysis reports.
+No additional configuration is required for standard use cases.

 ---

-## 🤝 Contributing
+## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on:

-- Code style and standards
-- Testing requirements
-- Pull request process
-- Issue reporting
+Contributions are welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on code style, testing, pull requests, and issue reporting.

 ---

-## 🛡️ Security
+## Security

-Found a security vulnerability?
-Please review our [Security Policy](SECURITY.md) for responsible disclosure guidelines.
+If you discover a security vulnerability, please see [SECURITY.md](SECURITY.md) for responsible disclosure guidelines.

 ---

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---

-## 🔗 Links
+## Links

 - [GitHub Repository](https://github.com/Cod-e-Codes/codesleuth)
 - [Rust Programming Language](https://www.rust-lang.org/)